 The Writing Competition

 The Law Review extends an offer of membership to twenty students based on their 1L grades.
 Eligibility to "grade on" to the Law Review is conditional on performance in the Writing Competition.
 The threshold performance for "grading on" is defined as scoring in the top sixty submissions or the top 60 percent of submissions, whichever is more generous.
 The remaining members are selected based on their performance on the Writing Competition.
 Because all members are required to enter the Writing Competition, neither members nor the board knows whether an individual student has "written on" or "graded on."
 In previous years, approximately 150 students have participated in the Writing Competition.
-For more specific information about the ways in which members are selected for the Law Review, please see the letter below.

 Transfer students are encouraged to participate in the Writing Competition as well.
 Those interested should contact the Office of Admissions.

 Offers of membership are extended in late July or early August.
 All members must be able to report back to school for the start of Orientation, which occurs before the start of the Autumn Quarter.

 For more information about the Law Review, please see the v91 Law Review Fact Sheet.
 This fact sheet addresses several common questions about the Writing Competition, membership on the Law Review, and the benefits of joining the Law Review.

 The Topic Access Program

 For information about the Topic Access Program, please see the v91 Topic Access Memo.
 Contact Kelsey Roberts and Laura Shannon, Topic Access & Recruitment Editors, with any questions about the Topic Access Program.